Gorgonx7/sarama/Producer-implementation.md

 - the `flusher` sees the chaser message; it clears the flag it originally sent, and "retries" the chaser message
 - the `leaderDispatcher` sees the retried chaser message (indicating that it has seen the last retried message)
 - the `leaderDispatcher` flushes the backlog of "new" messages to the new broker and resumes normal processing

-##### Multiple Retries

-There is an experimental pull request open to permit the producer to retry messages more than once while still preserving order: https://github.com/Shopify/sarama/pull/234.
-This change converts the 'retried' flag on each message into a proper counter, and rewrites the `leaderDispatcher` logic to handle multiple retries.

 When `n` retries are configured, each `leaderDispatcher` uses a set of `n` buffers for message backlogs that are being held to preserve order, as well as a set of `n` boolean flags to indicate which 'levels' currently have chaser messages in progress.
 For indexing simplicity, an `n+1`-length slice of structs is used; the flag at index 0 and the buffer at index `n` go unused.
 Each `leaderDispatcher` keeps one additional piece of state: the current high-watermark of retries in progress.